-Suing the Montana DEQ for failing to do its job.
+Suing the Governor of Montana and the DEQ for failing to do their jobs.

 The manager told a local reporter the 2020 “estimates” were based on historical data.
 The manager of the Sewer District acknowledged that the data recorded for 2015 and 2016 show the Sewer District exported millions of gallons of treated sewage more than actually comes into the plant—a physical impossibility.
 Cottonwood’s expert determined the holding ponds leaked 9 million gallons of treated sewage in 2018 and 23.97 million gallons in 2019.
 The Sewer District and its attorney told a federal jury and DEQ investigators that the holding ponds only leaked 270,000 gallons in 2020.
 The manager of the Sewer District has admitted that number is based on data that was never recorded.

-Cottonwood has uncovered the fact that the Sewer District did not actually record the data it provided a federal jury and DEQ investigators.
-The DEQ will not take action against the Sewer District.
-The U.S. EPA criminal Division has begun an investigation.
+Cottonwood has uncovered the fact that the Sewer District provided a federal jury, U.S. EPA, and DEQ investigators with falsified data.
+The DEQ still refuses to take action against the Sewer District.

 Previous